willfong/poc-express-aws/README.md

 POC for Express applications using AWS.
 Testing out AWS features and functionality.

+## Current Features

+### CloudWatch
+- PutMetricDataCommand - Add metrics for monitoring/graphing

+### S3
+- ListBucketsCommand - List buckets that are available
+- ListObjectsV2Command - List objects in a specific bucket
+- PutObjectCommand - Put an object into a bucket
+- GetObjectCommand - Get an object from a bucket

 ## Getting Started

 Set up your AWS credentials: